bep/hugo-cdn-testsite1/content/posts/testsite1.md

 ---
-title: "Testsite #1"
+title: "Testsite #1!"
 date: 2017-08-21T22:26:54+02:00
 ---

 This is some content.
+Some more.